 - Your child must self-isolate for 10 days from when their symptoms first started.
 They cannot return to school within this time-frame even if these symptoms stop.
-After the 10 days, they may return to school if well, and have not had symptoms for 48 hours. - If your child then tests positive, they must continue to self-isolate for 10 days after their symptoms first started.
+After the 10 days, they may return to school if well, and have not had symptoms for 48 hours.
+Other members of the household must continue to self-isolate for 14 days, unless there is a test see below for more details. - If your child then tests positive, they must continue to self-isolate for 10 days after their symptoms first started.
 All household contacts will also need to isolate for 14 days.